-The input signal undergoes a complex filtration.
-There are several filters applied which 'clean' the signal from various noise components.
+Signal coming from sensor undergoes a complex filtration.
+There are several filters applied which 'cleanse' the signal from various noise components.
 First, the signal passes a low-pass filter eliminating high-frequency noise.
 Very effective digital power net frequency filter is applied next.
 The processor follows the residual noise left and removes any momentary signal jumps.
 Final filtration, being actually an 'intelligent' averaging, takes place after initial calculations and is described by two parameters accessible for the user: integration time constant, and filtration range.
-The later is expressed as percentage of the input temperature range and serves to determine the level of signal change between the consecutive measurements above which a new average is started.
+The latter is expressed as percentage of the input temperature range and serves to determine the level of signal change between the consecutive measurements above which a new average is started.
 It may sound complicated but is easy in application, especially so, that the PC code may estimate both parameters by itself.
-The user may correct them at a later time, having some experience about the object's producing input signal behaviour.
+The user may correct them at a later time, having some experience about the object's behaviour.
 There is also a 'spurious signal' filter present, and the user may switch it on defining the level above which it should start working.
-This parameter is also expressed as percentage of the input range and should not be lower than 10 times the filtration range parameter.
+This parameter is also expressed as percentage of the input temperature range and should not be lower than 10 times the filtration range parameter.

-The internal operation of the transmitter is being constantly checked.
-In case of failure the LED starts blinking and the output current is set to a minimum (ca. 3.75mA) or maximum (ca. 21.75mA) value.
+The value of the measured signal is being constantly compared with predefined limits to check if the sensor is working properly.
+Periodically, in about 10 seconds intervals, an additional sensor's test is applied.
+During normal operation the LED flashes at this moment.
+In case of sensor failure the LED starts blinking and the output current is set to a minimum (ca. 3.75mA) or maximum (ca. 21.75mA) value.
 The exact behaviour may be defined within the configuration program.

-The measured value is being corrected according to calibration constants, and the output value is finally calculated.
-In case of nonlinear transfer characteristics, the transmitter uses a 200 segments approximation keeping the estimated output value's error at minimum.
-User-defined zero and gain corrections are then applied and the resulting value is compared to the signal range giving the value of output current.
+The measured value is being corrected according to calibration constants, and the sensor's temperature is finally calculated.
+The sensor's nonlinearity correction performed inside the transmitter uses a 200 segments approximation keeping the estimated temperature error at minimum.
+User-defined zero and gain corrections are then applied and the resulting value is compared to the temperature range giving the value of output current.